The story

 c2LEQp = _

-implementation.
+for the merge' implementation.
 We can now see why.
-We need to pass child2
+We need to pass

-, its label wouldn’t relate to the label used in c2LEQp
+child2, its label wouldn’t relate to the label used in

 with too much hiding.

 application.
-GHC says that it could not deduce Max a b ~ b
+GHC says that it could not deduce Max a b ~ b, where

-, but the type checker is too stupid to know that this implies Max a b
+type checker is too stupid to know that this implies Max a b is just

-.
+b.
 So we need to prove this.
-That brings us to propositional equality.
+That brings us to propositional

 Propositional equality